Mathématique: Intergalactic Gate Bridge

 Teal’c took a bullet through the arm and somehow went to a secret briefing anyway.

-“I know you know,” Carter whispers back.
+“I know you know,” Carter replies.

-“I’m experimenting with phase-shifting,” Carter whispers, reluctant.
+“I’m experimenting with phase-shifting,” Carter admits, reluctant.

-“They’d all have had to do this,” Carter says.
+“They’d all have to do this,” Carter says.
 “Every culture who’s developed phase shifting technology—they’d have to start this way.”

 Would they?
 McKay pauses to consider this, hunched over the pieces of Carter’s creation.
 It’s electrostatics that keeps things from occupying the same spaces, and gravity that holds one to the surface of whatever planet or mass one happens to be standing on.
-So, when one eliminates electrostatic repulsion, (or, “interference,” when one’s talking about waves) one should really end up sinking through the floor.
+So, when one eliminates electrostatic repulsion (or, “interference,” when one’s talking about waves) one should really end up sinking through the floor.
 However, every device the SGC has ever encountered that allows phasing through objects doesn’t send people toward the center of the Earth at 9.8 meters per second per second, which means there’s some safety mechanism built into the tech itself.
 And that safety mechanism would have to be relational to applied forces or marry electromagnetism and gravitation in some way, and—

 That’s really interesting.
 She’s right.